 There were some murmurings about doughnuts stepping up.
 People were even throwing around the idea of pie for a while.
 And while doughnuts and pie certainly became trendy, they never quite made it to cupcake status.
 Nothing really did… Except maybe kale?
 And green juice?
 Did kale and green juice team up to take cupcakes’ place in the spotlight?
 Yikes.

-While I’m not exactly going on cupcake crawls these days, I don’t think I’ll ever get bored of making cupcakes.
+While I’m not exactly going on cupcake crawls these days, I don’t think I’ll ever get bored of baking cupcakes.
 And I think they’ll always be a big hit at parties.
 Especially considering you really can flavor them and decorate them in an infinite number of ways.

 One dessert that I don’t think gets enough credit is sherbet.
 It seriously gets the short end of the stick and I’m pretty sure people should start paying it more attention.
 When I saw Baked By Rachel’s homemade version for Rainbow Sherbet, I fell so in love with the pretty colors and instantly thought of making rainbow sherbet in cupcake form.

 The base cake recipe for these sherbet cupcakes is pretty much my cupcake standard.
 I almost always use the whipped egg white method because I think it makes for the lightest fluffiest cake.
 Start by pre-heating the oven to 350 degrees.

 In the bowl of a stand mixer or in a large bowl with a hand mixer, cream butter and granulated sugar together, until light and fluffy.
 In a separate medium-sized bowl, whisk together flour, baking powder, and salt.
 Slowly mix the dry ingredients into the butter and sugar mixture, alternating with whole milk.

 Here’s where I decided to make three different flavors of cupcakes: raspberry, orange, and lime.
 You can do this if you want or you can just choose to make one flavor for all twelve.
 The frosting will contain all the sherbet flavors!